 We have entered into employment contracts with our President, Lawrence Siebert, our Director of R&D, Javan Esfandiari, and our Director of Sales & Marketing, Avi Pelossof.
 Due to the specific knowledge and experience of these executives regarding the industry, technology and market, the loss of the services of any one of them would likely have a material adverse effect on the Company.
-The contracts with Messrs.
-Siebert and Pelossof have terms of two years ending May 2006, and the contract with Mr. Esfandiari has a term of three years ending May 2007.
+The contract with Mr. Siebert has a term of two years ending May 2006, and those with Messrs.
+Esfandiari and Pelossof have a term of three years ending May 2007.
 We have obtained key man insurance policies for Messrs.
 Esfandiari and Pelossof.